paul-pagnan/react-instant-chat-tutorial/TUTORIAL.md

 This is a very simple function that takes the message object and appends it to the state.

-Now that the state is updated, the render method of ChatApp is automatically run again and the new message is passed into the Messages component to be displayed.
+Now that the state is updated, the render method of ChatApp is automatically run, and the new message is passed into the Messages component.
 Remember this line in the render method ``` <Messages messages={this.state.messages} />```.

-The very last step is to define what happens when we receive a message from the server, we want to add it to the state as well, right?
+The very last step is to define what happens when we receive a message from the server; we want to add it to the state as well, right?
 Let's do that now.
 Add this to the bottom of the constructor inside ChatApp:

 ```